bleargh45/Data-FormValidator-EmailValid/README.txt

-    Although I generally find that I'm using the filter and constraint together, they've been separated so that you could use just one or the other (e.g. you may want to constrain on valid e-mail addresses without actually modifying any of the data provided to you by the user).
+    Although I generally find that I'm using the filter and constraint together, they've been separated so that you could use just one or the other (e.g. you may want to constrain on valid e-mail addresses without actually cleaning up or filtering any of the data provided to you by the user).

 METHODS
-    filter_email_valid(%options)
+    FV_email_filter(%options)
         Filter method which cleans up the given value and returns valid e-mail addresses (or nothing, if the value isn't a valid e-mail address).